xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 </pre>
 </div>

 Once ETM is enabled, we can verify the same by checking the VoQ allocation.
-As we can see in the below output, there are two VoQ bases allotted to the ETM enabled port. the first one corresponds to the VoQ base for the NPU recycle port whereas the second base corresponds to the actual port VoQ where packets will be queued in the second pass.
+As we can see in the below output, there are two VoQ bases allotted to the ETM enabled port. the first one corresponds to the VoQ base (1792) for the egress port whereas the second base corresponds to  VoQ base (1024) of the recycle port where packets will be queued in the first pass

 <div class="highlighter-rouge">
 <pre class="highlight">